Learn how to expand, or create a patio on private property, including parking lots and other outdoor spaces.

 Parking:

 The outdoor patio can occupy parking spaces, if those spaces are not required for a residential use or are accessible parking spaces.
+Residential visitor parking spaces may also be occupied, up to a maximum of 50% of the amount of required residential visitor parking for the lot.
 The adjacent driving aisle between the parking spaces may also be occupied, provided it does not block access to other parking spaces.

 Fence: